beginner pull up routine

 Chin-Up vs Pull-Up Technique

-• Grab the bar tightly with a supinated grip.
+• Grab the bar with a shoulder-width supinated grip and set your shoulders down and back.

-• Use both hands to grab the bar with a pronated grip.
+• Grab the bar with a shoulder-width or slightly wider pronated grip.

 Chin Up Alternatives